betamore/fewd/slides/unit3.md

 # Element Attributes ~

-HTML elements can have **attributes** which these are additional values that configure the elements or adjust their behavior in various ways to meet the criteria the users want.
+HTML elements can have **attributes** which are additional values that meaning or functionality to elements.

 We include attributes as part of the opening tag of a given element, with most attributes written as name-value pairs in the following format: `attribute="value"`